Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_TimeSeriesDatabases.md

     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
     Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all queries in the list are selected.
+If you click the checkbox in the header, all time series databases in the list are selected.

 - [EXECUTE]
-    Click this button to execute the time series database immediately, that is, without waiting for the next scheduled run.
+    Click this button to execute the selected time series database immediately, that is, without waiting for the next scheduled run.
+You can also use this button to execute the time series database manually if it has not been assigned to a group.
 This button is only displayed if a single checkbox in the list of time series databases is selected.

 - [EDIT]
     Click this button to edit a selected time series database.
 This button is only displayed if a single checkbox in the list of time series databases is selected.
 The *Edit time series database* view is displayed, see [Edit time series database](#edit-time-series-database).